spacetelescope/jdaviz/docs/cubeviz/export_data.rst

                                       statistic="mean")

-Note that in the above example, the ``statistic`` keyword is used to tell Cubeviz how to collapse the flux cube down to a one dimensional spectrum - this does not automatically match the collapse function used in the spectrum viewer.
+Note that in the above example, the ``statistic`` keyword is used to tell Cubeviz how to collapse the flux cube down to a one dimensional spectrum - this is not necessarily equivalent to the collapsed spectrum in the spectrum viewer, which may have used a different collapse statistic.

 To get all subsets from the spectrum viewer: